Last Updated on 06/04/2025

 1. When your traffic is impacted

-You may have a problem with poor backlinks if your rankings have abruptly and noticeably dropped, in this instance, you should find and remove them.
+If your rankings have abruptly and noticeably dropped, you may have a problem with poor backlinks.
+In this instance, you should find and remove them.

 2. When negative SEO has affected your website

-Black hat practices known as negative SEO are employed by websites on other websites to penalize them and lower their ranks.
+Websites on other websites employ black hat practices known as negative SEO to penalize them and lower their ranks.

 Unfortunately, competitors may attempt to harm your website’s ranking by generating spammy backlinks.
 Disavow these connections immediately if you believe this has occurred.